Giovanni Belzoni

 Giovanni Battista Belzoni (/it/; 5 November 1778 – 3 December 1823), sometimes known as The Great Belzoni, was a prolific Italian explorer and pioneer archaeologist of Egyptian antiquities.
-He is known for his removal to England of the seven-tonne bust of Ramesses II, the clearing of sand from the entrance of the great temple at Abu Simbel, the discovery and documentation of the tomb of Seti I (still sometimes known as "Belzoni's Tomb"), including the sarcophagus of Seti I, and the first to penetrate into the Pyramid of Khafre, the second pyramid of the Giza complex.
+He is known for his removal to England of the seven-tonne bust of Ramesses II, the clearing of sand from the entrance of the great temple at Abu Simbel, the discovery and documentation of the tomb of Seti I (still sometimes known as "Belzoni's Tomb"), including the sarcophagus of Seti I. Belzoni was the first to penetrate into the Pyramid of Khafre, the second pyramid of the Giza complex, and the first European in modern times to visit the Bahariya Oasis.
+Howard Carter, the discoverer of the Tomb of Tutankhamun, summed up Belzoni as ‘one of the most remarkable men in the entire history of archaeology’.

 Early life

-Belzoni was born in Padua.
+Belzoni was born in Padua on 5 November 1778.
 His father was a barber who sired fourteen children.
 His family was from Rome and when Belzoni was 16 he went to work there, saying that he studied hydraulics.
 He intended on taking monastic vows, but in 1798 the occupation of the city by French troops drove him from Rome and changed his proposed career.
 In 1800 he moved to the Batavian Republic (now Netherlands) where he earned a living as a barber.